Skin

 It is important to understand that post-operative recovery can be different for each person, but you can expect the following:

-Anticipate a day in hospital or attending Dr Knox’s practice.
+Anticipate a day in hospital or attending Dr Adrian Knox’s practice.

 You may or may not have some sutures which are not dissolvable.